delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 You will be given a set of questions and you will have to record yourself for 15 - 30 minutes answering the questions.
 The interviewer loves this format because if you bore them after the first 15 seconds they can just stop watching.
 They can't just walk out in a face to face interview.

 Some companies (such as Barclays) use Artifical Inatelligence to read your face and use that to determine whether or not you go onto the next stage.
+If you know an AI is going to face read you please have a good interview connection and camera quality.

 ## Skype Interview